priyanshur66/CoreLinks/README.md

-# CoreApp
+# CoreLink

-CoreApp transforms blockchain actions into shareable links for receiving tips, selling items, and accepting payments on the Core blockchain.
+CoreLink transforms blockchain actions into shareable links for receiving tips, selling items, and accepting payments on the Core blockchain (supporting both mainnet and testnet).

 ## 🚀 What It Does

-CoreApp allows creators and businesses to:
+CoreLink allows creators and businesses to:
 - **Receive Tips**: Generate shareable links for receiving cryptocurrency tips from your audience
 - **Sell Items**: Create payment links for selling digital or physical items with secure transactions
 - **Share Anywhere**: Share your blockchain action links on any platform - social media, websites, or messaging apps